-Cut a piece of cedar wood into a square approximately 12 inches by 12 inches.
+Cut a piece of cedar wood into a square approximately 12-by-12 inches.
 Have the hardware store cut the cedar before you leave or use a jigsaw and ruler to do the work at home.
-This will provide the base of the oriole feeder.
+This provides the base of the oriole feeder.

-Drill a hole at the center and an inch from each corner of the cedar square for a total of five holes.
-The size of the holes will depend on the size of dowel rod you choose to use in the next step.
-Be sure to sand away any sharp edges with a fine sandpaper.
-For dowel rods wider than a quarter of an inch, move the corner holes an inch further into the wood base to avoid splitting.
+Drill a hole at the center and 1 inch from each corner of the cedar square for a total of five holes.
+The size of the holes depends on the size of dowel rod you choose to use in the next step.
+Sand any sharp edges with a fine sandpaper to smooth them.
+For dowel rods wider than a 1/4 inch, move the corner holes 1 inch further into the wood base to avoid splitting.

-Tap four dowel rods of equal size and width (approximately six to eight inches long) into the four corner holes made in the previous step.
-Use a rubber mallet to avoid excessive pressure on the dowels and secure them in place with wood glue.
-Choose either to tap the dowel completely through so there is no excess hanging below the feeder or leave a few inches to provide additional space for the birds to hang.
+Tap four dowel rods of equal size and width, approximately 6-to-8-inches long into the four corner holes made in the previous step.
+Use a rubber mallet to avoid excessive pressure on the dowels.
+Secure them in place with wood glue.
+Choose either to tap the dowel completely through so there is no excess hanging below the feeder or leave a few inches to provide additional space for the birds to perch or hang.

-Choose a proportionally sized bowl for the center of the feeder and drill a small hole in the center.
-A shallow bowl will allow easy access to grape jelly and provide a wider platform for birds to gather.
+Drill a small hole in the center of a proportionally sized bowl for the center of the feeder.
+A shallow bowl allows easy access to grape jelly and provides a wider platform for birds to gather.
 A plastic bowl is not the most durable choice, but perhaps easier to find and replace seasonally than a cedar one.

-Secure the center wire hook by wrapping the excess around a small piece of dowel rod (two to four inches) so that the rod prevents the wire from falling through the center hole.
+Secure the center wire hook by wrapping the excess around a small piece of dowel rod, 2 to 4 inches long, so that the rod prevents the wire from falling through the center hole.
 The tension between the dowel rod and the wire hook during hanging will keep the feeder secure.